Politically Incorrect

 He said he was going to be a Reagan Republican.

-He listed that he wanted to defend the unborn, make the military strong, he was focusing on issues.
+He listed that he wanted to defend the unborn, make the military strong,

 George Bush is focusing on issues.